TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 For options to manage your Cookie Preferences, click here.
 If you block cookies from bloomingdales.com, you will not be able to make purchases on our websites.

 Website Optimization Services (ADV, OPS)
-Bloomingdale’s shares data with IBM Digital Analytics tools to understand and optimize website performance and enhance site usability for our customers.
-IBM Digital Analytics runs in the background of our sites analyzing site usage information and then returning reports to us through an encrypted connection.
-IBM Data Analytics is required to maintain data securely and confidentially, and is not permitted to share data collected with parties other than Bloomingdale’s.
-Credit card or password data is not collected through IBM Digital Analytics.
+Bloomingdale’s shares data with Adobe Analytics and IBM Digital Analytics tools to understand and optimize website performance and enhance site usability for our customers.
+These tools run in the background of our sites analyzing site usage information and then returning reports to us through an encrypted connection.
+Adobe Analytics and IBM Data Analytics are required to maintain data securely and confidentially, and are not permitted to share data collected with parties other than Bloomingdale’s.
+Credit card or password data is not collected through Adobe Analytics and IBM Digital Analytics.

 To manage your Website Optimization Service Preferences including anonymous browsing and opt-out options, click here.